Combined detection of supernova neutrino signals: Supernova neutrino signal in NOvA detectors

 \subsection{Results}

 Currently the triggering systems on NOvA detectors work independently of each other.
-However combining signals from NearDet and FarDet can improve the total sensitivity of the system, as shown in Fig.~\ref{fig:nova_combined}.
+However combining signals from NearDet and FarDet can improve the total sensitivity of the system, as shown in figure~\ref{fig:nova_combined}.

+Possible time shifts between the detectors might affect the combined significance, however most experiments use GPS time synchronization with the uncertainty below \unit[100]{ns}\cite{Minos_timing}, which is much lower than the scale of the significance peaks on figure \ref{fig:nova_combined}.
+Moreover, since the detection is based on pattern matching rather than determination of the sharp rise of the signal front, these shifts also have negligible impact to the precision of the determination of $t^*_{rec}$.

-Table~\ref{tab:nova_results} shows the results of the calculation of the expected NOvA reach, assuming detection threshold $z_{thr}=\unit[5]{\sigma}$ and detection efficiency $\varepsilon=\unit[50]{\%}$, for various signal models and depending on the applied analysis.
+Table~\ref{tab:nova_results} summarizes the results of the calculation of the expected NOvA reach, assuming detection threshold $z_{thr}=\unit[5]{\sigma}$ and detection efficiency $\varepsilon=\unit[50]{\%}$, for various signal models and depending on the applied analysis.
 This calculation shows that using the shape analysis for individual detectors allows detection about \unit[1]{kpc} further than counting analysis.
 An additional increase of about \unit[1]{kpc} is achieved by applying the combined shape analysis.